Running Network Simulations with BMTK#

 cell and synaptic dynamics attribute values,

-cell morphologies (SWC, Neuralucdia),
+cell morphologies (SWC, Neurolucdia),

-simulation input and stimuli (spike-trains, current wave-form, movie and auditory files),
+simulation input and stimuli (spike-trains, current waveform, movie and auditory files),

 NEURON .mod files.